 One growing trend with those intentions in mind is the raw meat, or so-called BARF (Biologically Appropriate Raw Foods) diet.
 I really don’t have enough experience with BARF diets to either recommend or boycott them, although when Suzie was here, I periodically fed her little pieces of raw chicken and giblets.
 Boy, she certainly wouldn’t have minded if I had given her nothing else!
 She gobbled up those treats like she hadn’t seen a morsel of food in six months!
 Raw meat, however, was never a staple in Suzie’s diet.
 Once, I attempted to switch her over to a product called Rad Cat, a commercially-produced raw diet for cats (http://www.radfood.com/), but alas, Suzie was unimpressed, so I kept her on her usual diet of Natural Balance grain-free kibble, with occasional canned and raw treats.
 She lived for 18 years, with no noticeable health problems until about two weeks prior to her death.

-The consensus among veterinarians (at least most that I’ve talked to) seems to be that any possible benefits of feeding raw foods (including critical digestive enzymes not present in cooked food) are heavily outweighed by the risk of the various “cooties” that they might contain, such as salmonella and listeria bacteria.
-According to a 2011 article published in the Canadian Veterinary Journal (http://www.ncbi.nlm.nih.gov/pmc/articles/PMC3003575/), there are at least some studies attesting to the validity of this concern.
+The consensus among veterinarians (at least most that I’ve talked to) seems to be that any benefits of feeding raw foods are heavily outweighed by the risk of the various “cooties” that they might contain, such as salmonella and listeria bacteria.
+According to a 2011 article published in the Canadian Veterinary Journal (http://www.ncbi.nlm.nih.gov/pmc/articles/PMC3003575/), there are at least some studies giving credence to this concern.
 Not all vets are opposed to raw foods, however.
 One proponent of raw diets is Dr. Dodds, who, in her blog, discusses her research findings about raw food in dogs (http://drjeandoddspethealthresource.tumblr.com/post/134679160366/raw-diet-bloodwork-dog#.V1SfXpErKwU).
 Another proponent is a local feline vet, Dr. Susan Swanson from The Cat Care Clinic in Mahtomedi, MN.
 Here is a short video of Dr. Swanson’s suggestions regarding raw diets for cats http://www.holisticcatclinic.com/tag/raw-food/.
 The Waltham Centre for Pet Nutrition does not condone feeding raw food to cats, but it does point out that a cat’s stomach, being highly acidic, gives it an enhanced ability to break down harmful bacteria (https://www.waltham.com/dyn/_assets/_pdfs/waltham-booklets/Essentialcatanddognutritionbookletelectronicversion.pdf).
 If you do decide to go the BARF route, the FDA gives some excellent suggestions on how to mitigate the risk of food-born illnesses when feeding raw food to your pets (http://www.fda.gov/AnimalVeterinary/ResourcesforYou/AnimalHealthLiteracy/ucm373757.htm).

 I personally know at least a few people who claimed that certain health problems in their cats and dogs went away completely when they began feeding them exclusively raw meat.
 On the one hand, I see no reason why those people shouldn’t stick with what, in their experience, works best, as long as they’re taking the proper safety precautions.
 I would, however, urge them to consider whether the rawness of the food is really what’s doing the trick.
 Isn’t it also possible that the food they were eating before they were switched contained an allergen not present in the raw diet? *shrug* Just something to consider.
 To those who profess raw meat as the only healthful option for cats, I would politely reject that argument, based on the sketchy assumptions on which it is made.
 The most common one that I hear is that a cat’s health relies on a diet that mimics, as closely as possible, what it would eat if it were living in the wild.